A three band line-up played The Nag’s Head on Friday 8th July 1977 in what is believed to be first publicised all-local ‘punk’ event in High Wycombe.

 Watts also recalls The Pink Parts but doesn’t associate Jones with the band, although he does recall bassist Ruth being the ex-girlfriend of guitarist Martin Jones, with a later line-up possibly being all-female.
 Watts recalled in his autobiography: “Pink Parts weren’t particularly good, but the main attraction wasn’t the music.
 They were new waveish and did alright for a while before the novelty wore off.
 The world wasn’t ready for a Thames Valley version of The Runaways.”

 The Xtraverts were a band with less pedigree but with their roots firmly in High Wycombe and the escalating punk scene in the town.
 Lead singer Nigel Martin, just turned 20 at the time of the July 1977 gig, had sowed the seeds for forming a band when he jumped on stage towards the end of a Deathwish gig at Desborough Hall on 4th December 1976.
+Perhaps significantly this was just four days after the infamous Bill Grundy/Sex Pistols incident on national TV?
 A few weeks later in The Coach and Horses pub in High Wycombe High Street, Martin was approached by fellow local punk and guitarist Mark Reilly and drummer Tim Brick, with an idea to form a band of their own.
 Between them they came up with the name Xtraverts and eventually drafted in Deathwish guitarist Kris Jozajtis on bass for their initial chaotic live outings.
 By the time of the July 1977 ‘Wycombe Night’ at The Nag’s Head, Jozajtis had stepped down as bassist – fellow Deathwisher Carlton Mounsher being drafted in following Deathwish’s last live outing (a support slot to Generation X in March 1977).

 The Pretty had been formed by Kris Jozajtis following the demise of Deathwish.
 They initially included Adrian ‘Belya’ Campbell on vocals, with the ‘in demand’ Mounsher on bass and Mark White on drums.
 Mounsher left briefly to be replaced by former Reerumho and Roohas bassist Mike Edwards but he was later described as ‘never really fitting in’ and by the time of ‘Wycombe Night’, it was Mounsher back on the four strings.
 The success of the gig can perhaps be gauged by the fact that it was The Pretty’s first and only live appearance.
 The bulk of the band – minus singer Edwards -would go on to form The Party for gigs later in 1977.